nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_allergies_and_adverse_reactions.md

  </tbody>
 </table>

-## How to Represent "No Know Allergies" ##
+## How to Represent "No Known Allergies" ##
-When there is a positive statement that the patient has "No know allergies" then no coded structure is sent and the section is sent with a text string within the narrative.
+When there is a positive statement that the patient has "No Known Allergies" then no coded structure is sent and the section is sent with a text string within the narrative.
 When the text string is derived from coded data it must match the text of the code: for example 716186003 "No Known allergy"

 ##  Example Allergies and Adverse Reactions Sections ##